jacobgorm/mindcastle.io/README.md

 This repository contains the Mindcastle.io (formerly oneroot) distributed block device, whose aim is to eventually become the 'git for storage'.
-It is currently mostly useful for local use, and for creating read-only mounts that can be exported simply by placing the chunked files it creates on an HTTP somewhere, for instance on S3 or Google Storage.
+It is currently mostly useful for local use, and for creating locally writable mounts that can be exported simply by placing the chunked files it creates on an HTTP somewhere, for instance on S3 or Google Storage.
 It supports fetching remote objects on demand, but currently you have to push them to the cloud or your own